 By 1951, Jarratts had reached the end of its life.
 Although slum clearance programmes were sometimes controversial if viable or repairable properties were marked for demolition, Jarratts did not fall into this category.
 The standards to which it was built had long-since been superseded.
 As back-to-back housing it would have been condemned even if it had been maintained in an excellent state of repair.

 In 1951, Worsborough's Housing Committee began the process of demolition by asking the owners (16 beneficiaries of a will) not to re-let any house that was vacated by its existing tenant.
 The Council could then declare the vacant dwelling unfit for human habitation.
 The owners offered to expedite the clearance of the site by selling Jarratts to the Council for £2,400 but the Council did not take up the offer.
 A sale at this price may have been more advantageous to the owner than the compensation that would be received for the condemned properties.
 In November 1951, Council Minutes recorded that the first tenant had moved out and the house made uninhabitable.
-Over the next five years the site gradually emptied, apparently by a combination of natural throughput and occupants accepting council houses, until by February 1956 just three homes were tenanted.
+Over the next five years the site gradually emptied, apparently by a combination of natural throughput and occupants accepting council houses, until by February 1956 just four homes were tenanted.
 Widowed Priscilla Fallis who had lived at No 11 for almost half a century remained, as did the Rigby family at No 12.
-In Top Fold, the Robinson family occupied No 43.
+In Top Fold, the Robinson family occupied No 43 and in Green Street, the Rowbottom's were still in No 49.

 As families moved away from Jarratts the site was cleared piecemeal which brought its own logistical problems.
 Some toilet blocks in Jarratts were demolished in 1955, leaving a still occupied home in Green Street without access to a lavatory and the Council had to install one in the cellar kitchen at a cost of £20.The demolition process was marred by tragedy when a boy climbed onto the roof of an empty house in Step Row.
 The roof and floorboards were rotten and he fell through them and tumbled several storeys into the cellar.
 He survived, but the injuries sustained were life-changing.